 Table 9 provides a summary of what monitoring has been completed; and a tentative plan for additional monitoring prior to or during Project construction.
 Because of uncertainties with funding, field conditions, and the results of earlier surveys, the need and timing of additional survey work could shift.
-Note that two of three events of aquatic biotic/habitat surveys have been completed for impact areas; and two of three or four geomorphic survey events will have been completed by the end of 2018.
+Note that two of three events of aquatic biotic/habitat surveys have been completed for impact areas; and two of three or four geomorphic survey events have been completed.
 The schedule for surveys of aquatic habitat mitigation sites will be developed once mitigation plans are finalized.